RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 ```

 #### Using Templates to make the Markdown Look Nicer
-Markdown is useful **especially in Web applications** where HTML can be directly displaying inside of a Web Page.
+Markdown is useful **especially in Web applications** where HTML can be directly displayed inside of a Web Page.
 But if you just generate the HTML and display it **as is** the output is somewhat underwhelming as you're getting the browser's default styling.

 If you're using Markdown in desktop applications what you'd want to do, likely is to create an HTML page template into which to render the generated HTML, with CSS styling applied so you can produce output that looks a little more user friendly: